 Our Community Safety Team and Neighbourhood Policing are working in partnership to reduce incidents of antisocial behaviour affecting the wider community.
 This includes groups congregating and causing a nuisance while under the influence of nitrous oxide.

-Our Trading Standards team is working with the police and residents to tackle retail outlets and individuals selling gas to people who misuse it.
+Our Trading Standards team is working with the police and residents to tackle retail outlets and individuals selling gas to people who intend to misuse it, or supply to a person under 18 to misuse.

 Our street cleaning teams are picking up discarded canisters from estates, parks, and streets.